yecril71pl/cpp-docs.pl-pl/docs/atl/reference/iatlmemmgr-class.md

 ### <a name="parameters"></a>Parametry

 *bstrOptionKeyPath*<br/>
-[in] Nowa wartość tej właściwości.
+podczas Nowa wartość tej właściwości.

 ### <a name="return-value"></a>Wartość zwracana

-Standardowe wartości HRESULT.
+Standardowa wartość HRESULT.

 ##  <a name="put_usermode"></a>  IAxWinAmbientDispatch::put_UserMode